Lukylix/Chrolog-TabTracker/readme.md

-# My Extension
+# Chrolog-TabTracker

 ## Description

-My Extension is a Chrome extension that tracks the active tabs and sends them to [Chrolog](https://github.com/Lukylix/Chrolog), an open-source time tracker.
+Chrolog-TabTracker is a Chrome extension that tracks the active tabs and sends them to [Chrolog](https://github.com/Lukylix/Chrolog), an open-source time tracker.

 ## Installation